Required internships give PCA&D graduates an edge in the workplace

-PCA&D requires students in all BFA degree majors — fine arts, graphic design, illustration and photography — to successfully complete a professional-level internship before graduating.
+PCA&D requires students in all BFA degree majors — fine arts, graphic design, illustration and photography — to successfully complete a professional-level internship or mentorship before graduating.

 Every summer, our students work on internships at sports magazines and design firms, with independent photographers, and at art centers in the region.